kyverno/website/content/en/docs/Writing policies/mutate.md

 When a `foreach` is processed, the Kyverno engine will evaluate `list` as a JMESPath expression to retrieve zero or more sub-elements for further processing.
 The value of the `list` field may also resolve to a simple array of strings, for example as defined in a context variable.
 The value of the `list` field should not be enclosed in braces even though it is a JMESPath expression.

+`foreach` statements may also declare an optional `order` field for controlling whether to iterate over the `list` results in ascending or descending order.

 A variable `element` is added to the processing context on each iteration.
 This allows referencing data in the element using `element.<name>` where name is the attribute name.
 For example, using the list `request.object.spec.containers` when the `request.object` is a Pod allows referencing the container image as `element.image` within a `foreach`.

 Each `foreach` declaration can optionally contain the following declarations: